toxicsnek/tfm2-Rust-Forge/docs/FEATURES.md

 - Create a new Forge project or import an existing mod.
 - Configure the stable SDK root and Teamfight Manager 2 mods root.
 - Define champion identity, category, tags, icons, base stats, and growth stats.
+- New champions default to base stats of Attack 100, HP 1000, Defence 25, Magic Resistance 25, and Move Speed 1100, with growth stats of Attack 20, HP 100, Defence 5, Magic Resistance 5, and Move Speed 10.
+Other default stat values are zero.
 - Configure attack, skill, skill2, ultimate, and passive ability graphs.
 - Export generated Rust source and shared mod assets.
 - Build the exported managed workspace through Cargo.